rithiksachdev/ecellweb/Contribute.md

 If you run into - ! [rejected]        master -> master (fetch first)<br>
 Run - git pull https://git.heroku.com/pure-cove-11234.git master

-Check the changes and test it locally before you push any changes A temporary link to website - https://pure-cove-11234.herokuapp.com/
+Check the changes and test it locally before you push any changes <br>
+A temporary link to website - https://pure-cove-11234.herokuapp.com/